jbabu97/dream-travel/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# My Project
+# My Project : Travel hanger

-Travel hanger
+## This section has moved here: [https://travel-hanger.web.app/]

 ## Project Features

-This is a travel booking site.
-In this project I add login and create customer field with email password and google. and try add dynamic route.
+### This is a travel booking site.
+### In this project user can login using email password or google account by firebase authentication system.
+### Apply dynamic routing system for show specific items
+### Use private routing for controll user access.

 ### Deployment